 The Australian Government is supporting Australian businesses to manage cash flow challenges and retain employees.
 Assistance includes cash flow support to businesses and temporary measures to provide relief for financially distressed businesses.

 If your business has been significantly impacted by the coronavirus you will be able to access a wages subsidy to continue paying your employees.
-Under the JobKeeper program, you will be able to claim a fortnightly payment of $1,500 per eligible employee from 30 March 2020, for a maximum of six months.
-This assistance will help you keep staff and help you restart when the pandemic is over.
-For more information on financial support, eligibility and timing, visit www.business.gov.au
+The JobKeeper Payment will be available to eligible businesses until 28 March 2021.
+This assistance will help keep staff and help restart when the pandemic is over.

 Evictions will be put on hold for six months by state and territory governments.
 Landlords and renters are encouraged to talk about short term agreements.